Ranchu1983/Plant_Database/README.md

+The is a design of plant Database

+It allow user to track product type and price to determine market demans.

 To support your database, I have integrated the plants and herbs from our conversation with **estimated market demand and retail prices** typical for the **Los Angeles** region.

 **Disclaimer:** This market data (demand and pricing) is **not from your provided sources** and is based on general trends for organic and specialty produce in urban California markets.
 Prices vary significantly by season and specific retail outlet (e.g., Farmers Markets vs. high-end grocery).,,